alomarhw/srcVul/README.md

 ---

+# TestingDataset

+The `TestingDataset` folder contains data and snippets used for testing vulnerabilities and generating slicing profiles.
+It includes examples and datasets for different systems, as referenced in the paper.

+### Contents
+- **Snippet Folder**: Contains an example of code snippet and slice profile related to vulnerabilities.
+- **Data Folder**: Contains testing data for four different systems.

+For detailed information, refer to the [README file in the `TestingDataset` folder](TestingDataset/README.md).

+---

 ## Clone Detection Script

 The `CloneDetection` folder contains a Python script for identifying and grouping vulnerabilities with similar slicing vectors using MinHash and LSH.